Reparametrization Invariance and Some of the Key Properties of Physical Systems: One-Time Physics, Causality, Arrow of Time, and the Maximum Speed of Propagation

 \subsection{Causality, the Common Arrow of Time, and the Non-Negativity of the Mass}

-In the previous section, we deduced that the space\textendash time metric has to reflect that there is only one coordinate time and the rest of the coordinates should be spatial which is a requirement for finite spatial speed of propagation that induces causality.
+In the previous section, we deduced that the space-time metric has to reflect that there is only one coordinate time and the rest of the coordinates should be spatial which is a requirement for finite spatial speed of propagation that induces causality.
 If nature is really reparametrization-invariant, then any observer studying a process can use its own time coordinate $t$ or any other suitable time-parameter $\lambda$, to label an unfolding process.
-However, when comparing to other observers who study the same process, it will be more advantageous to use a proper\textendash time parametrization $\tau$ which is usually related to an observer who is following/moving along with the process (particle propagation in its co-moving frame). \textbf{To be able to study a process using any laboratory time-coordinate $t$ and to deduce the process proper\textendash time parametrization for the purpose of comparing to other arbitrary observers would then imply a reparametrization-invariant symmetry}.
+However, when comparing to other observers who study the same process, it will be more advantageous to use a proper-time parametrization $\tau$ which is usually related to an observer who is following/moving along with the process (particle propagation in its co-moving frame).
+To be able to study a process using any laboratory time-coordinate $t$ and to deduce the process proper-time parametrization for the purpose of comparing to other arbitrary observers would then imply a reparametrization-invariant symmetry.